AndrewMcM98/The-Boathouse-Restaurant/README.md

 5. Contact Us
 - This call to action page is to encourage contact and engagement with the user so that the user can easily and comfortably contact the restaurant with any enquiries or queries they may have
 6. Booking
-- This is an additional call to action page but with ths specific purpose to allow a user to place a booking at any give time/day, offering peace of mind to the user for availability whilst boosting user interaction and experience
+- This is an additional call to action page but with the specific purpose to allow a user to place a booking at any given time/day, offering peace of mind to the user for availability whilst boosting user interaction and experience
 7. Footer
-- The footer consists of social media links displayed via their logo/icons to encourage enagegment with the user and restaurant across their various social media pages to further boost their online prescence.
-Additionally I have included an embeded google map finder, so that a user can quickly and easily locate the restaurant.
+- The footer consists of social media links displayed via their logo/icons to encourage engagement with the user and restaurant across their various social media pages to further boost their online presence.
+Additionally I have included an embedded google map finder, so that a user can quickly and easily locate the restaurant.
 Finally, I have included some generic information for the purposes of this website.

 ### Skeleton Plane